dbcli/pgcli/docs/pages/full_screen_apps.rst

   kind of container that can contain :class:`~prompt_toolkit.layout.controls.UIControl` object.
-The :class:`~prompt_toolkit.layout.controls.UIControl` object is responsible for the actual content.
+The :class:`~prompt_toolkit.layout.controls.UIControl` object is responsible for the generation of the actual content.
 The :class:`~prompt_toolkit.layout.containers.Window` object acts as an adaptor between the :class:`~prompt_toolkit.layout.controls.UIControl` and other containers, but it's also responsible for the scrolling and line wrapping of the content.

   Examples of :class:`~prompt_toolkit.layout.controls.UIControl` objects are :class:`~prompt_toolkit.layout.controls.BufferControl` for showing the